-I was strolling through Home Depot the other day when I came across some cool looking succulents in the house plant section.
-They were neon colored lime, orange and purple little plants.
+I was strolling through Walmart the other day when I came across some cool looking succulents in the house plant section.
+They were neon-colored lime, orange and purple little plants.
 As I was checking them out, trying to figure out how nature could make such vibrant colors, I realized they were actually painted!

 You may remember these succulents from my Himalayan Salt Planter post from a couple weeks back.
 I had some others sitting on a shelf in my dining room that I snagged, as well as some latex paint from my craft room and I started making tiny dots all over the leaves.

 This project is pretty simple.
-Just take a toothpick, dip it into some paint and make dots all over your succulent.
+Just take a toothpick (or whatever you decide to paint it with), dip it into some paint and make dots all over your succulent.

 Once you are content with your painted succulent set it aside to dry.